jaynarigara91/Intelligent_Movie_Recommend_System/README.md

 ├── requirements.txt         # Dependencies required for running the project
 └── README.md                # Project overview and information

+## 📝 Note on Pickle Files

+For space considerations, the two pickle files generated during the model training process have not been included in this repository.
+These files are essential for running the recommendation system, as they contain precomputed similarity matrices and model data.

+### Generating the Pickle Files

+To generate the pickle files yourself:
+1. Open the `Movie-Recommend.ipynb` notebook.
+2. Run the cells responsible for preprocessing and model setup to generate the required pickle files.
+3. Save the output files in the project directory as follows:
+   - `similarity.pkl`
+   - `movies.pkl`

+Once created, these files will allow the application to function as intended.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to open issues or pull requests for improvements.